tito21/st-python/README.md

 Since the preprint support for different brush types has been added.
 You can choose between `simple` (default), `angle`, `img`, and `line`.
 The `brush-img` argument can be used to provide a custom brush image when using the `img` brush type.

+The `method` argument specifies the rendering method to use.
+You can choose between `grid` (as described in the preprint) and `continuous` (default).
+The continuous method draws lines continuously until the color difference of the whole image is below the `color_threshold` parameter or a maximum number of lines specified by the `num_lines` parameter is reached.

 ## Reproducibility